 - Monitor SSH logs on regular basis to see who is trying to get in.

-- Disable root log-ins & limit user logins only necessary users.
+- Disable root log-ins & limit user logins only to necessary users.

 - Strongly recommended to disable SSH version 1 protocol.
 This protocol is older and less secure.